samover/CV/README.md

 Samuel Overloop
 ===============

-Driven by a passion for change I joined the [Society of Jesus](http://www.jesuit.org.uk) (aka the Jesuits), the world's oldest multinational, in order to contribute to a better world through education, community development and research and I have proven myself to be resilient, determined and pragmatic when facing problems.
+Driven by a passion for change I joined the [Society of Jesus](http://www.jesuit.org.uk) (aka the Jesuits), the world's oldest multinational, in order to contribute to a better world through education, community development and research where I have proven myself to be resilient, determined and pragmatic when facing problems.
 I left the Jesuits, because I felt that I could do more in a different context.
 That is why I spent three intense months learning TDD and OOP in Ruby, Javascript and Swift following agile methodologies at [Makers Academy](http://www.makersacademy.com).
 Whilst already speaking English, Dutch, French, Italian, German, Spanish and a mouthful of Arabic, I have fallen in love as well with computer languages.

 Seeking a developer role where I can work with people equally passionate about coding, problem solving and making the world a better place with a focus on team work and software craftsmanship.